robconaty/drfrancesca/_posts/2021-07-05-I feel therefore I am.markdown

 <p class="blogdate">08 July 2021</p>

-This piece in <a href="https://www.nytimes.com/2003/04/19/books/i-feel-therefore-i-am.html"> The New York Times </a> is fascinating background to Descartes' well-known concept 'I think, therefore I am.'
+This piece in <a href="https://www.nytimes.com/2003/04/19/books/i-feel-therefore-i-am.html"> The New York Times </a> is fascinating background to René Descartes' well-known concept 'I think, therefore I am.'
 It's a declaration so central to the way many of us perceive what it means to be human, that it may seem inconceivable that Descartes could have been, well... wrong.
 Speak to neuroscientists today though, and you may find they look less towards Descartes for answers than to his contemporary, Baruch Spinoza, who declared ‘I *feel*, therefore I am.’

 The differences the article describes between Descartes and his intellectual adversary lie in how they viewed the mind.
 Descartes treated mind and body as fundamentally separate, while Spinoza saw them as a continuum.
 The mind was not, as Descartes claimed, a 'reasoning machine'.
 Rather it is driven to ensure the body's survival.